 Actually, that was another lie.
 I hurt all over, but I didn’t want her to know.
-She would have just
+She

-your life.
+in your life.
 I’ve never known you to have an enemy, or to ever get into a fight.

 Why would someone do something like this?”
-She cried out, clutching me even tighter.
+She cried out, clutching me even

-the cafeteria, and then you running to the bathroom.
+you in the cafeteria, and then you running to the bathroom.
 Then this happens.
 It

 just doesn’t make sense.
 Is there something you’re not telling me, Honey?”
 She

 moved her hand from my arm and took my hand in hers.
 Oh, no!
-Here come the tears again.
+Here come the

-the side and closed my eyes.
+to the side and closed my eyes.
 I just wanted to go back to sleep and forget about

 all it.
-Maybe when I wake up, this will have just been a bad dream- a really bad dream.
+Maybe when I wake up, this will have just been a bad dream- a really bad

-who had been attending to me earlier, minutes, hours, days ago- I don’t
+doctor who had been attending to me earlier, minutes, hours, days ago- I don’t

 “So, Young Man.
 How are you feeling today?
 I’m Doctor Lassiter.
 I understand your